micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 # Usage

-After installation, the following packages should be installed:
+After installation, the following packages should be present in your system:

 ```
 .
 +-- Micro-XRCE-DDS # used for installing Micro-XRCE-DDS
 +-- crazyflie_demo
 +-- crazyflie-firmware # used for compiling and flashing Crazyflie 2.1 firmware
-+-- kobuki-firmware         # used for compiling and flashing Kobuki Turtlebot 2 firmware
++-- kobuki-firmware # used for building and flashing Kobuki Turtlebot 2 firmware
 +-- crazyflie-clients-python
 ```

-Make sure that all ROS2 or MicroROS nodes created along the following steps **can reach each other using its network interfaces**.
+Make sure that all ROS2 or MicroROS nodes created along with the following steps **can reach each other using its network interfaces**.

 ## Run Kobuki Turtlebot 2 Node